 Dr. Jeremy Nathans is a professor of molecular biology and genetics, neuroscience and ophthalmology at the Johns Hopkins University School of Medicine.
 His research focuses on molecular mechanisms of visual system development, function, and disease.

-Dr. Nathans received his undergraduate degree in Life Sciences and Chemistry from MIT and earned his PhD in Biochemistry and MD from Stanford University.
+Dr. Nathans received his undergraduate degrees in Life Sciences and Chemistry from MIT and earned his PhD in Biochemistry and MD from Stanford University.
 He completed a postdoctoral fellowship at Genentech, Inc. Dr. Nathans joined the Johns Hopkins faculty in 1988.